Ancient Rome: Kingdom

 Literary and archaeological evidence is clear on there having been kings in Rome, attested in fragmentary 6th-century BC texts.
+(Note: "Rex, the Latin word for king, appears in two fragmentary sixth-century texts, one an inscription from the shrine of Vulcan, and the other a potsherd found in the Regia".)
 Long after the abolition of the Roman monarchy, a vestigial rex sacrorum was retained to exercise the monarch's former priestly functions.
 The Romans believed that their monarchy was elective, with seven legendary kings who were largely unrelated by blood.

 Evidence of Roman expansion is clear in the 6th century BC; by its end, Rome controlled a territory of some 780 km2 with a population perhaps as high as 35,000.
 A palace, the Regia, was constructed c.
 625 BC; the Romans attributed the creation of their first popular organisations and the Senate to the regal period as well.
 Rome also started to extend its control over its Latin neighbours.
 While later Roman stories like the Aeneid asserted that all Latins descended from the character Aeneas, a common culture is attested to archaeologically.
 Attested to reciprocal rights of marriage and citizenship between Latin cities—the Jus Latii—along with shared religious festivals, further indicate a shared culture.
 By the end of the 6th century, most of this area had become dominated by the Romans.